elastic/search-ui/packages/react-search-ui/TUTORIAL.md

 />
 ```

-For each Component, a `render` prop will simply be a function that takes a fixed
+For each Component, a `view` prop will simply be a function that takes a fixed
 set of parameters and returns some markup.

 You can think of this just like swapping out a view template in Rails.